Fector101/android_notify/README.md

 ```

 ## Image Requirements

+- Online Images should start with `http://` or `https://`
-- Images must be located within your app's folder
+- Local Images must be located within your app's folder
-- Supported paths are relative to your app's storage path
-- Example: `assets/imgs/icon.png`

 ## Error Handling